unibe-geodata-modelling/2020-altitudinal-forest-vegetation-belt-model-ML/README.md

 The project idea is to use machine learning methods to calculate the temperatures at different vegetation belts.
 This is done by using different regressor models for tests and trainsets of the different vegetation belts.
 The RMSE (Root Mean Square Error) describes how efficient the trained model is.

+The main fuction for the models is following:
+T= f(KONT, RNORM, ETAETP, FOEHNH, GLOBRAD)

 The following models are used:
  - Linear Regressor